deltachat/securejoin/source/new.rst

 Replay attacks and conflicts
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
+..
+  TODO: This complete section is not true for our implementation
+  since we don't let keys expire.
 Alices device records the time a contact verification was initiated.
 It also verifies it has not expired and clears the data after
 completion.